nayaba/erds-in-mongodb/README.md

 ### Summary
 - **One-to-One (1:1)**: A single record in one entity is related to a single record in another entity.
 - **One-to-Many (1:M)**: A single record in one entity is related to multiple records in another entity.
-- **Many-to-Many (M:N)**: Multiple records in one entity are related to multiple records in another entity, typically implemented using a junction table.
+- **Many-to-Many (M:N)**: Multiple records in one entity are related to multiple records in another entity, typically implemented using a join table.

 These relationships help in structuring the database in a way that reduces redundancy and improves data integrity.